gemasaputera/gemasaputera/README.md

 # 👋 Hi, I’m @gemasaputera
 - 👀 I’m interested in UI Design, Creating Some Vector Image, and Front End Society
 - 📷 I'm loving to take a picture, you can see my photo work at [Unsplash](https://unsplash.com/@gemasaputera)
-- 🌱 I’m currently learning Next JS and some editing videos
+- 🌱 I’m currently learning MERN and some editing videos
 - 👷‍♂️ I'm currently working at [Inpoin Squad PT Telkom Indonesia (Persero) Tbk.](https://inpoin.id/contact-us)
 - 📫 You can reach me at [My Website](http://gemasaputera.com/)